An unarmed guard prevented a gunman from entering a Buffalo treatment clinic

 "[Both shootings] were an attempted robbery seeking what we believe to be drugs," Buffalo Police Commissioner Joseph Gramaglia said in a press conference.
 "There was, at this point, no other motive other than an attempted robbery."

 Buffalo Police are working with the Bureau of Alcohol, Tobacco, Firearms and Explosives to determine where the AR-15 came from.
-The rifle had an extended 30-round magazine, according to police, a larger size than is legal in the state of New York.
+Officers say the magazine was loaded with more than ten rounds of ammunition which is illegal in New York.
+The New York SAFE Act prohibits possession of a magazine that has the capacity to hold more than ten (10) rounds of ammunition regardless of when it was manufactured or when it was obtained.
 Investigators don't believe the attack was planned.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.